-Cold calling is the term generally applied to the practice of calling companies or customers directly via the telephone or VOIP system to generate interest in your product or service.
+Cold calling refers to the practice of calling companies or customers directly via telephone or VOIP system to generate interest in your product or service.

-Telemarketing, or telesales is a specialist service, requiring a specific set of skills and knowledge, not only of marketing generally, but also best practices specific to this marketing campaign method, which is why many companies opt for call centre outsourcing.
+Telemarketing, or telesales, is a specialist service requiring a specific set of skills and knowledge.
+These should not be specific to solely marketing, but also to best practices that are relevant to this method.
+This explains why many companies opt for call centre outsourcing.

 |What is Cold Calling|

 |Why Use Cold Calling Services?|

 As SME’s build their list of customers, there are a number of lead generation methods they may want to consider.
 Telemarketing via cold calling to a list of leads is one way to build your customer base.

 The quality of the data, the call centre's expertise and how the cold calling method works on your niche will determine the quality of the outcome.